Envelope Icon

 • be fully shielded (pointing downward).

-The UK’s All Party Parliamentary Group on Dark Skies produced a policy document in 2020, listing actions needed to “reverse the exponential growth of environmental pollution caused by artificial light
+The UK’s All Party Parliamentary Group on Dark Skies produced a policy document in 2020, listing actions needed to “reverse the exponential growth of environmental pollution caused by artificial light.

 Flicker